robtweed/mg-webComponents/TUTORIAL.md

-If you specify any hooks in your WebComponent Assembly module, you must return them within the module's funtion along with the WebComponet Assembly JSON document:
+If you specify any hooks in your WebComponent Assembly module, you must return them within the module's funtion along with the WebComponent Assembly JSON document:

           return {component, hooks};

-Take a look at the corresponding WebComponent Loader/Render module for this example (see */www/tutorial/js/app5.js*).
+Importantly, take a look at the corresponding WebComponent Loader/Render module for this example (see */www/tutorial/js/app5.js*).
 You'll see that, in order to use hooks, we also need to extend the *content* object to support them: